About Us!

 Board Member

-Sara (she/her), a former PPP volunteer, is the Director of Quality and Compliance at Allies for Health + Wellbeing.
-She earned her BSW from Carlow University and her MPH from the University of Pittsburgh.
+Sara (she/her) earned her BSW from Carlow University and her MPH from the University of Pittsburgh.
 She is a member of the Pitt Men’s Study Community Advisory Board.
 Sara has worked in community, clinical, academic, and governmental settings in the field of HIV for over 12 years.
 Her public health interests include harm reduction; LGBTQ+ health disparities; reproductive justice; and criminal justice reform.
 Sara lives in Avalon with her cat Oscar.

 Board Member